nic-gaffney/particle-sim/README.md

 Alternatively, just run `zig build --release=fast run`

 ## Known Issues
-Sometimes there is a memory leak from outside zig that causes the entire program to freeze up and crash.
-Work in progress.
+If you reduce the radius to be equal to or below the minimum idstance, it will crash.